C191068/Ali_Khatami_Hardhat3/README.md

 Figure4: When we deploy our contract we gonna we gonna pass the Eth/USD price feed address depending <br>
 on the network we are using <br>

+Now as our constructor takes price feed address as a parameter we gonna save our AggregatorV3Interface as global variable <br>